 How to submit your paper

-For more information on how to submit a paper to a specific BMJ Journal, please visit the instructions for authors’ page for the journal that is of interest to you.
+For more information on how to submit a paper to a specific journal, please visit the instructions for authors’ page for the journal that is of interest to you.

 The submission process